liddiard/weather-subway-board/README.md

 ![LED matrix board mounted on a refrigerator door](graphics/readme/board_photo.jpg)

-Wondering what this all means?
+Wondering what everything on this display means?
 [Jump down to the explanation](#explanation-of-board-layout)!

 ## Hardware